Ender-Development/EnderModpackTweaks/FEATURES.md

 - licensed under Public Domain
 - single class mod, merged
 - fixed a small issue where the mod wouldn't work properly
+- added a check so you won't waste bone meal on fully grown plants

 ### [Client Tweaks](https://www.curseforge.com/minecraft/mc-mods/client-tweaks)

 - licensed under MIT
 - disable Auto-Jump (this includes the Button in the Controls)
-- add an additional Master Volume Slider to the main options screen
+- add a master Volume Slider to the main options screen

 ### [ChunkOMG](https://www.curseforge.com/minecraft/mc-mods/chunkomg)